truenas/documentation/README.md

 The documentation repository can be downloaded locally.
-This may be desired if you prefer using a specific text editor other than the in-browser GitHub editor to develop content.
+This may be desired if you prefer using a specific text editor other than the in browser GitHub editor to develop content.

 Part of the theme requires
 <code><a href="https://postcss.org/"> PostCSS</a></code>.
 To install